adamfowleruk/mljs/README.md

  - Use sensible defaults throughout (E.g. use GUIDs and time for doc ids, sensible search options)
  - Be fully event oriented (for non blocking IO), unlike other DB's NodeJS modules

-Targets for V 0.1 (Dec 2012) in descending order of importance
+Targets for V 0.2 (Dec 2012) in descending order of importance
  - DONE abstract authentication (digest and basic)
  - TESTING support creation of database and rest api on the fly
  - N/A sensible to/from json settings (Default on &format=json on server)
  - DONE provide document save, get, update
+ - STARTED add ACID transaction support across calls to the db
  - provide access to document properties fragment
- - basic searching (aka search:search), with facets
+ - TESTING basic searching (aka search:search), with facets
  - heavily document ALL quick start examples, with task orientated alternatives, and link back to REST docs on website
  - STARTED handle errors elegantly
  - allow binding of XML to jQuery table (for example)
  - allow binding of JSON to jQuery table (for example)
- - support simple json structured query and nesting
+ - TESTING support simple json structured query and nesting
  - support simple aggregations of query results
  - support arbitrary XPath for searches (if possible)
  - allow upload and use of XSLT for result transform

 For more information [See the wiki.](/adamfowleruk/mldb/wiki)

-Targets for 0.2 (Jan 2012)
+Targets for 0.3 (Jan 2012)
  - Support SSL
  - SSL with Basic
  - SSL with Digest